McMahonLab/boot-camps/version-control/git/mobility/Readme.md

 it works really well with version control systems, so you wanted to try it out.
 You're spending your time writing, so you'd like to be able to move between work, some coffee shops, and home.

+Aside:  Markdown (what this document was written in) also works very well with version control software and is easier to read/learn than Latex.
+Sarah is moving to writing all of her documentation in Markdown.
+Ask her for some examples and talk to her about it if you are interested.

 Let's start by making a laptop and work directory.